allenspicer/dev-resources/README.md

-# Learning Objective-C and Swift
+# Resources for learning Objective-C and Swift

 The following list provides links to websites, blogs, conferences, groups, books, and whatever else is available to the public for learning Objective-C and Swift programming.
 Feel free to submit your own suggestions and categories.